-Note: By applying to this position your application is automatically submitted to the following locations: Sunnyvale, CA, USA; San Francisco, CA, USA; Mountain View, CA, USA; Austin, TX, USA
+Note: By applying to this position your application is automatically submitted to the following locations: Mountain View, CA, USA; San Bruno, CA, USA

 Google's legal department is at the center of an information law revolution, and you're at its core.
 As a Legal Assistant, you are a driving force behind the success of your Legal team, ready to roll up your sleeves to create and improve processes, maintain records, conduct legal research and coordinate communications across the team.
 As you closely support your team, you may find yourself working with multiple groups within the Legal Department, internal clients across Google, and external parties.
 You're an independent thinker who isn't afraid to ask questions, and you're organized in a way that never overlooks the details.

 By applying for this role, you will be considered for the below areas: